 New hair color not agreeing with your scalp?

-Did you just get the color that you’ve been obsessing over (insert trendy new color here)?
+Did you just get the color that you’ve been obsessing over?
 There’s no better feeling than leaving the salon with a new hair color that looks bold, fresh and super modern.
 But sometimes your perfect color can comes with some annoying hair issues, like itchiness or scalp irritation.
 But don’t freak: having an itchy scalp after hair dye is a fairly common issue that can usually be treated at home.
 You’ll need to be careful with your extra tender scalp for a few days while you recover, but then you get to enjoy your new hue in all it’s vibrant glory.
 Read on to see how to treat an itchy scalp after hair dye.

 Itchy Scalp after Hair Dye Treatments: Hair Tips and Advice